aeternity/protocol/contracts/fate.md

 ### Strings

-Strings are byte arrays od UTF-8 encoded unicode characters.
+Strings are byte arrays of UTF-8 encoded unicode characters.
 (These can be used as non-indexable arrays of bytes.)

 Examples: